 Bottoms

-For a beach vacation, I usually bring one pair of white jeans/pants (that I wear on the plane), two pairs of white shorts, and one pair of white capris.
+For a beach vacation, I usually bring one pair of white jeans/pants (that I wear on the plane), two pairs of white shorts, a cute white skort, and one pair of white capris.
+By choosing one neutral color, I don’t have to pack a lot of different shoes, jewelry, or accessories.
+And it gives me an opportunity to pack a lot of colorful tops that I can mix and match.

 For a non-beach vacation, I still wear a pair of jeans on the plane but trade out the shorts and capris for two pairs of leggings and another pair of jeans (blue or black).